jina-ai/jina/docs/fundamentals/flow/expose-jina-info.md

 This information exposes information in a dict-like structure with the following keys:
 - jina: A dictionary containing information about the system and the versions of several packages including jina package itself
-- envs: A dictionary containing all the values if set of the environment variables used in Jina #TODO: Link to table with all of them
+- envs: A dictionary containing all the values if set of the {ref}`environment variables used in Jina <jina-env-vars>`

 ## Access Information of GRPC-based microservices